 As discussed in the New York Law Journal, Dec.
 3, 2012 edition, when implementing BYOD policies and perform legal employee monitoring, companies SHOULD:

-– Not to break any privacy protection law, it is suggested by lawyers to agree with employees not using the same applications for their sensitive information and work projects.
+- Do not to break any privacy protection law, lawyers suggest that you agree with employees not to use the same applications for sensitive information and work projects.

-Enumerate definite occasions for monitoring and accessing personal devices
+3. Enumerate definite instances for monitoring and accessing personal devices

-– Moreover, if the work-related device is lost or stolen, employees should notify the company in a given time period.
+- In case the device is lost or stolen, employees should notify the company in a given time.